 Read More »

-Here are 10 things you should know about Ronald Colman, born 130 years ago today.
-His was one of the most memorable voices in Hollywood history.
+Here are 10 things you should know about Sydney Greenstreet, born 142 years ago today.
+His film career was brief, but the legacy he left is a lasting one.